fabric8io-images/run-java-sh/README.md

 * Install `bats` (e.g. via `brew install bats` on macOS)
 * Goto directory `test/t`
 * Run: `bats .`
-* In order to use a different shell, set the environment variabel `$TEST_SHELL` : `TEST_SHELL=ash bats .`.
+* In order to use a different shell, set the environment variable _$TEST_SHELL_ : `TEST_SHELL=ash bats .`.
 This shell must be installed locally, too, of course.
 * You can run individual tests by calling a teat file directly: `bats 01_basic.bats`

 #### Running in a Docker container